-The latest version of the Professional Experience Eligibility Criteria came into force on 1st June 2011.
-The changes in the criteria have been incorporated into revisions to ARB's Rule 13 (b) which is shown below.
+The latest version of the Professional Experience Eligibility Criteria came into force on 12 September 2023.
+Changes in the criteria were incorporated into revisions to ARB's relevant rule in 2011 and 2021 - it is currently titled ARB Rule 15.3 (b).
 ARB and RIBA worked closely together to achieve a common Rule which meets both ARB's registration requirements and satisfies RIBA Part 3 regulations.

-The revised ARB Rule 13 (b) is as follows:
+The revised ARB Rule 15.3 (b) is as follows:

-'the candidate has recently completed a minimum of 24 months' practical experience under the direct supervision of a professional working in the construction industry which should include at least 12 months working in the EEA, Channel Islands or the Isle of Man, under the direct supervision of an architect.'
+'the candidate has recently completed a minimum of 24 months practical experience under the direct supervision of a professional working in the construction industry which should include at least 12 months working in a Relevant European Territory, under the direct supervision of an architect.'